 Additionally, wearable payment wristbands are used to make public transit payments in some cities.
 For example, riders in London can use their contactless credit or debit cards to pay for fares on the city’s bus, rail, and tube systems.

-They can also be used to manage inventory at events.
-For example, organizers of a music festival use RFID tag to track tents, portable toilets, and other assets.
-This helps them to keep track of inventory and ensure that everything is in its proper place.
+They may be utilized to control inventories during events as well.
+For example, organizers of a music event use RFID tags to track tents, portable toilets, and other assets.
+They can monitor inventories and make sure that everything is put away properly thanks to this.

 The world has shifted to smart marketing, ensuring targeted marketing & a wider reach.
 For example, some retailers are using RFID tags to track customer behavior.
 This information can be used to customize the shopping experience and target customers with personalized offers.